 HIV in older people

 The number of people living with a diagnosed HIV infection who are aged 50 and over has seen a large increase over recent years.
-Now one in four adults seen for HIV care were over 50 years in 2012.
-This rise is due to increased survival as a result of effective treatment in addition to continued transmission within this age group.
+In 2013, one in four adults seen for HIV care were 50 years of age or older.
+This reflects improvements to life expectancy for people living wtih HIV as well as people acquiring HIV later in life.

 For detailed research into ageing and HIV, visit the Terrence Higgins Trust (THT) website.